Krithik-Kesh/Travel-Path-Group-Project/README.md

 •	UI work contribution

-Jinte Li: User storeis 6 from blueprint
+Steven Zhan: User story 6 from blueprint

 •	6.
 As a user, I want to attach notes to each stop, so that I can remember ideas or bookings.